-Right from selecting products for checkout to tracking the status of their orders, if customers know that the right products are available and can be delivered at the right time and in the right condition — it makes for a better customer experience, thus boosting eCommerce conversions and customer retention.
+From selecting products for checkout to tracking the status of their orders, if customers know that the right products are available and can be delivered at the right time and in the proper condition — it makes for a better customer experience, thus boosting eCommerce conversions and customer retention.

-Consumers today expect not just fast and free shipping but the ability to track their orders from the loading dock to their doorstep, every step of the way.
+Consumers today expect fast and free shipping and the ability to track their orders from the loading dock to their doorstep every step of the way.

 Plus, with data logging and condition monitoring in the procurement process, your eCommerce company can get all the data about the status of your cargo to avoid errors (and consequent losses) during warehousing and transportation.

 3. Greater Efficiency and Cost Control

 You can’t improve what you can’t measure.
 Your eCommerce supply chain consumes a sizable chunk of your operating budget, so it needs to be as efficient as possible.

 Any inefficiency negatively affects your bottom line.
-Better supply chain visibility means you can spot areas of improvement throughout the chain and thus, cut down operational costs.
+Better supply chain visibility means you can spot areas of improvement throughout the chain and thus cut operational costs.

 So as you gain deeper insights into your entire supply chain (both downstream and up), from material sourcing to end customer shipments, you’re bound to identify inefficiencies that could be fixed for having better profitability.